Seeing wild kangaroos is always special, and Jervis Bay Territory is one of the best places in Australia to see and get up-close to a wild kangaroo!

 When it’s summertime, you can even watch the dolphins from the comfort of a boom net at the front of the boat, or even whilst you are paddleboarding or kayaking!
 Boat trips depart from Huskisson.

-You can also sometimes spot fairy penguins at Murrays Beach, as well as this resident giant stingray below at Murrays Beach Boat Ramp (you can often spot dolphins from here too!), plus pelicans at The Pelican Waterfront Cafe & Restaurant in St Georges Basin!
+You can also sometimes spot fairy penguins at Murrays Beach, as well as this resident giant stingray at Murrays Beach Boat Ramp in the picture below (you can often spot dolphins from here too!), plus pelicans at The Pelican Waterfront Cafe & Restaurant in St Georges Basin!

 For more incredible wildlife encounters in Australia check out:

-- swim with the seals in Narooma, NSW
+- swim with the sea lions in Jurien Bay, WA

 - swimming with the humpback whales in Hervey Bay, QLD